 So Many Incomplete Scenarios and Questions

 Many of the practice questions in the course material, and in these books, and also on the real exam, are incomplete.
 The only appropriate response in the real world would be, "Finish the explanation of what's happening or the desired result.
 I need more information before I can give you a good answer."
 The frustrating practice questions help to prepare you for frustrating exam questions.

 The Books Have Problems

 These are technical books, so the copy editing is weak.
 The practice exam book especially needs some work.
 About every 100 to 150 questions, the answer key in the back would be mixed up as to which answer is correct.
 If you get that question "wrong", it might be because it listed the wrong letter.
 Read the explanations in the answer key, you might find that it describes the one you selected.

-The funniest error I found was in the Operations Domain section of the CBK book.
+The funniest error I found was in the Operations Domain section of the CBK book for CCSP.
 It's in a section about designing and operating a data center, so the premise here is that you're running your own private cloud infrastructure.